 The three weight classes

-Enterprise workloads fall into three categories that map to three model tiers.
+Enterprise workloads fall into three broad categories that map cleanly onto three model tiers.

 The routing architecture

-The insight that separates cost-efficient AI operations from expensive ones is simple: route each request to the cheapest model that can handle it reliably.
+The single idea that separates cost-efficient AI operations from expensive ones is unglamorous: route each request to the cheapest model that can handle it reliably.

 The decision matrix

-When selecting a model for a specific enterprise workflow, five factors matter.
+When you select a model for a specific workflow, five factors decide it.

 Latency requirement.
-Real-time applications — live customer interactions, production line quality checks — need sub-second response times.
-Batch processing — overnight report generation, document classification — can tolerate minutes.
-Smaller models are faster.
-A 7B model generates tokens 5–10x faster than a frontier model.
+Real-time work — live customer interactions, in-line quality checks — needs sub-second responses.
+Batch work — overnight report generation, document classification — can tolerate minutes.
+Smaller models are inherently faster to first token, which is often the deciding factor for anything a human waits on.

 Data sensitivity.
-Regulated industries in DACH — financial services, healthcare, manufacturing — often cannot send data to external APIs.
-This pushes toward self-hosted models, which favours smaller architectures that run on manageable GPU infrastructure.
+Regulated DACH industries — financial services, healthcare, parts of manufacturing — frequently cannot send data to an external API at all.
+That pushes you towards self-hosted models, which in turn favours the smaller architectures that run on infrastructure you can actually staff and govern.
+Here the small-model choice and the compliance choice point in the same direction.

 Maintenance budget.
-Larger self-hosted models require more infrastructure, more monitoring, and more ML engineering time.
-If your team has one data engineer, a fine-tuned 7B model is operationally realistic.
-A self-hosted 70B model is not.
+Bigger self-hosted models demand more infrastructure, more monitoring and more scarce ML-engineering time.
+If your team is one data engineer, a fine-tuned small model is operationally realistic and a self-hosted 70B is not.
+Be honest about the team you have, not the one in the architecture diagram.

 What this means for your organisation

-The companies getting the best return on AI investment are not the ones using the most powerful models.
-They are the ones matching model capability to task complexity.
-This requires understanding your workloads in enough detail to classify them, and building the routing infrastructure to direct them appropriately.
+The organisations getting the best return on AI are not the ones running the most powerful models.
+They are the ones matching model capability to task complexity — and building the modest routing infrastructure that lets them do it automatically.
+That requires understanding your own workloads in enough detail to classify them, which is itself the more valuable exercise.
+Most teams discover that the share of their traffic that genuinely needs a frontier model is far smaller than their bill implies.

-This is an architecture decision, not a technology decision.
-And like most architecture decisions, it compounds — the organisations that get it right early spend less, move faster, and scale more predictably than those running everything through a single frontier API.
+This is an architecture decision, not a technology one.
+And like most architecture decisions it compounds: the firms that get it right early spend less, move faster and scale more predictably than those routing everything through a single frontier API and hoping the price keeps falling.
+The price is falling — but a disciplined routing layer captures that benefit on every tier at once, and it does not wait for the next model release to pay off.